The Amazing Health Benefits Of Breastfeeding For Mom & Baby

 - Decreased incidence of secondary postpartum haemorrhage as it helps the uterus to revert to its normal pre-pregnancy size (clinically referred to as involution of the uterus).

-- Breastfeeding also helps lose the extra weight gained during pregnancy, hence preventing obesity at an early stage
+- Breastfeeding and weight loss is another primary benefit for mother.
+It helps lose the extra weight gained during pregnancy, hence preventing obesity at an early stage

 - Exclusive breastfeeding is also associated with a temporary stoppage of periods for 3-9 months (known as lactation amenorrhea); this helps in restoring the blood lost during labour.